specklesystems/speckle-docs/user/qgis.md

 In order to send some data, just follow these steps:

-1. Select a stream so it becomes **active**
+1. Select a Project so it becomes **active**
-2. Specify a specific branch to send data to using the dropdown menu.
+2. Specify a specific Model to send data to using the dropdown menu.
 3. Select the layers in the file that you wish to send.
-4. (optional) Write a commit message.
+4. (optional) Write a Version message.
 5. (optional) If you want to receive it in a non-GIS software or view in the browser, make sure you set your project to CRS of projected type using Meters as units.
 5. Send the selected layers.